 \subsection{HiPPA and its convergence analysis}

-In this section, we present the high-order proximal-point algorithm (HiPPA), which iteratively applies HOPE with parameters $\gamma_k\in (\gamma_{\bs\min}, \gamma_{\bs\max})$ where $\gamma_{\bs\max}>\gamma_{\bs\min}>0$, to generate a sequence converging to the global minimizer of $\gf$.
+In this section, we present the high-order proximal-point algorithm (HiPPA), which iteratively applies HOPE with parameters $\gamma_k\in (\gamma_{\bs\min}, \gamma_{\bs\max})$, where $\gamma_{\bs\max}>\gamma_{\bs\min}>0$, to generate a sequence that will be shown to converge to the global minimizer of $\gf$.
 The algorithm leverages the nonemptiness and outer semicontinuity of HOPE established in Theorem~\ref{th:nonemprox} to ensure robust convergence for uniformly quasiconvex functions.
 The following is its formal description.

 In Algorithm~\ref{alg:HiPPA}, $\gamma_k$ controls the regularization strength in the proximal step, balancing the influence of the objective $\gf$ and the regularizer.
 The following theorem indicates convergence to the global minimizer.